Heat Diffusion Equation (2D)

 \[\begin{equation}\begin{split} a & = \frac{\kappa}{2\Delta{x^2}}, \\ b & = \frac{\kappa}{2\Delta{y^2}}, \\ c & = \frac{1}{\Delta{t}}. \end{split}\end{equation}\]

-These equations form a five-diagonal system of equations in the form:
+These equations form a five-diagonal system:

-\[\begin{equation} \mathbf{K_1}\cdot{x}=\mathbf{K_2}\cdot{T^n}+b, \end{equation}\]
+\[\begin{equation} \mathbf{K_1}\cdot{\mathbf{x}}=\mathbf{K_2}\cdot{T^n}+b, \end{equation}\]

 General Solution